Published 21 Apr 2023

 - Lockout the machine before removing guard when performing maintenance.

-Use iAuditor, the world’s most powerful inspection app, to conduct safety inspections before and after machine operation.
+SafetyCulture (formerly iAuditor), a powerful safety inspection tool, can help safety officers and operations supervisors conduct safety inspections before and after machine operation.
 Use this free collection of customizable machine guarding safety templates to capture photos of machine deficiencies, create corrective actions, and generate on the spot reports with a handheld device.
+Reinforce safety in your team using machine guarding checklists on SafetyCulture.